David Fuller: The sisters killed in a car crash, abused after death

 'Demonic and satanic'

-Audrey is pregnant but says she had to come - that she needs to see "that man" for herself.
+Audrey is pregnant but says she needed to see "that man" for herself.

-The family is Christian and Nike says she if she could speak to David Fuller, she would tell him that he "needs God, he needs Christ."
+The family is Christian and Nike says she if she could speak to Fuller, she would tell him that he "needs God, he needs Christ".

 She describes what he did as demonic and satanic but says she would forgive him.